drgmk/Biomni/biomni/know_how/single_cell_quality_control.md

     - minimum cells per gene
   - Apply filtering per sample/batch if applicable.
 - Alter thresholds and repeat if necessary to retain sufficient high-quality cells.
-- Save threshold values in `adata.uns` for documentation.

 Functions to perform these steps are in the `scrna.functions` module.
 Docstrings and usage are below: